-The Ministry of Education is committed to supporting all students so they have the skills to succeed in school and in life.
-As an integrated part of Ontario's education system, the Education and Community Partnership Program (ECPP) [Also known as section 23 programs]:
+The Ministry of Education is committed to supporting all students, so that they have the skills to succeed in school and in life.
+As an integrated part of Ontario's education system, the ECPP:

-- provides critical support to meet the needs of children and youth who cannot attend school due to their primary need for care, treatment and/or rehabilitation services; and - facilitates transitions to future educational success.
+- provides critical support to meet the needs of students who cannot attend school due to their primary need for care, treatment and/or rehabilitation services; and - facilitates transitions to future educational success.

-ECPPs are voluntary collaborative partnerships between Ontario district school boards and government-approved facilities such as children mental health agencies, hospitals or youth detention centres.
+ECPPs are collaborative partnerships between Ontario district school boards and government-approved facilities.
 District school boards provide the educational component ("Education Program") while facilities provide the care and/or treatment or rehabilitation ("ECPP Services").